raphael-group/chisel/docs/source/README.md

 CHISEL requires 4 input data:

+1. A **single-cell barcoded BAM** file containing aligned DNA sequencing reads from single cells of a single patient in the `CB:Z:`-barcoded format.
+CHISEL includes a command `chisel_prep` to automatically generate such barcoded BAM file (aligned and sorted) starting from standard formats for single-cell
+DNA sequencing data, including single-cell FASTQs, single-cell BAMs, etc.
-1. A **single-cell barcoded BAM** file containing aligned DNA sequencing reads from single cells of a single patient.
-The BAM file must be indexed and sorted (see [SAMtools](http://www.htslib.org/workflow/#mapping_to_variant) and [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/)).
-According to the standard format for recent single-cell DNA sequencing technologies (e.g. 10X Genomics), reads must be labelled by a barcode, which is a string `PREFIX:[A,C,G,T]+` composed of two parts: (1) a prefix `PREFIX`; and (2) the actual barcode `[A,C,G,T]+` which is an arbitrary-long string of letters `A,C,G,T` uniquely identifiying a single cell.
+The barcoded BAM file must be indexed and sorted (see [SAMtools](http://www.htslib.org/workflow/#mapping_to_variant) and [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/)).
+In a barcoded BAM file, reads must be labelled by a barcode, which is a string or substring `PREFIX:[A,C,G,T]+` composed of two parts: (1) a prefix `PREFIX`; and (2) the actual barcode `[A,C,G,T]+` which is an arbitrary-long string of letters `A,C,G,T` uniquely identifiying a single cell.
 Current CHISEL implementation requires the `PREFIX` to be `CB:Z:` according to the 10X Genomics [format](https://support.10xgenomics.com/single-cell-dna/software/pipelines/latest/output/bam).
-However, the upcoming version of CHISEL will support any `PREFIX` to support any different single-cell technology.
 Note that the barcode `PREFIX:[A,C,G,T]+` can be either an independent tab-separated field of the SAM alignments or can be incorporated in the name of the sequencing reads.

 2. The **reference human genome** used to align the sequencing reads in the single-cell barcoded BAM.
 The most-used human reference genome are available at [GRC](https://www.ncbi.nlm.nih.gov/grc/human) or [UCSC](http://hgdownload.cse.ucsc.edu/downloads.html#human).
 Moreover, the reference genome `${REF}.fa` must be index by SAMtools (i.e. `samtools faidx ${REF}.fa`) and a dictionary must be created (`i.e. samtools dict ${REF}.fa > ${REF}.dict`) in the same folder as `${REF}`.